FlowFuse/website/src/blog/2023/07/images-in-node-red-dashboards.md

     - dashboard
 ---

 Using images in your Node-RED dashboards can significantly improve your users' experience.
-The most common method to add images to dashboards, is to store them within the filesystem of an Node-RED instance but sometimes that's not an option.
-How can you easily use images when working in a containerised environment such as Docker, Kubernetes, we will also explore flowfuse latest feature that makes this step super easy?
+The most common method to add images to dashboards is to store them within the filesystem of an Node-RED instance but sometimes that's not an option.
+How can you easily use images when working in a containerized environment such as Docker, or Kubernetes?
+We will also explore latest feature from FlowFuse that makes this step super easy.

 <!--more-->